smittix/fedorable/README.md

-# Fedora-Setup a Post Install Helper Script
+# Fedorable is a Post Install Helper Script

 ## What's all this then?